sealvault/sealvault/website/src/dev-docs/design/in-page-provider.md

-is slowly moving away from this model with signature based delegation,[^10] but many dapps still rely on it.[^15] We support [cross-connecting](./cross-connect.md) wallets and dapp keys and reduce the security decisions user have to make when a key is cross-connected to token transfer decisions.
+is slowly moving away from this model with signature based delegation,[^10] but many dapps still rely on it.[^15] We support [cross-connecting](./cross-connect.md) wallets and dapp keys and reduce the security decisions user have to make when a key is cross-connected to payment approval decisions.

 ### New Dapp Flow

-When a new [dapp](dapp-keys.md#what-is-a-dapp) requests to connect for the first time, the in-page provider asks the user through a dialog if they want to add this new dapp, creates a new [dapp key](./dapp-keys.md) for the dapp and connects the new dapp key.
+When a new [dapp](dapp-keys.md#what-is-a-dapp) requests to connect for the first time, the in-page provider asks the user through a dialog if they want to add this new dapp, creates a new [dapp key](./dapp-keys.md) for the dapp and connects the new dapp key automatically.
 Defaulting to creating a new [dapp key](./dapp-keys.md) and connecting that by default protects the user from phishing that relies on misidentifying the dapp that the user interacts with.